coopzone-dc/Floppy80-M1/USER-GUIDE.md

 ## Configuration

-An SD Card (FAT formatted), is required to contain the disk images, and configuration
+An SD Card (FAT formatted) is required to contain the disk images, and configuration.

 Configuration of the Floppy80-M1 is performed with the placement of files on the SD-Card inserted in its card reader.
-Files are placed in the Root folder (unless noted), sub folders are not generally supported.
+Files are placed in the Root folder (unless noted), subfolders are not generally supported.
 The files are as follows:

 ### system.cfg

-This file contains global configuraton settings.
-The file and settings are optional and all have meaninful defaults The settings are:
+This file contains global configuration settings.
+The file and settings are optional, and all have meaningful defaults The settings are:
 * MEM - Used to enable / disable 32KB RAM; 1 = enabled (default); 0 = disabled
 * VHD - Used to enable / disable Hard Disk; 1 = enabled (default); 0 = disabled
 * WAIT - Used to enable / disable wait states 1 = enabled; 0 = disabled (default)